RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 #### mfunction

-**mfunction** supports an advanced feature which allows a score to pass score-defined **Minc** functions around as variables - which could then be passed as an argument to another function, or stored in a **Minc** array, etc. See the section [Score-defined Minc Functions](#Score-defined (custom) Minc Functions), below.
+**mfunction** supports an advanced feature which allows a score to pass score-defined **Minc** functions around as variables - which could then be passed as an argument to another function, or stored in a **Minc** array, etc. See the section [Score-defined Minc Functions](#Score-defined%20(custom)%20Minc%20Functions), below.

 ### A note about declaring variables